xapian/xapian-docsprint/howtos/range_queries.rst

 :xapian-basename-code-example:`index_ranges2`.
 It stores two numbers using `sortable_serialise`: year of admission in value slot 1 and population in slot 3.
 It also stores the date of admission as 'YYYYMMDD' in slot 2.
+Here's the code which does this:

+.. xapianexample:: index_ranges2

 We'll look at just the date ones for now, and come back to the others in a minute.

-There isn't any new code in this indexer that's specific to Xapian, although there's a fair amount of work to turn the data from Wikipedia into the forms we need.
-We use the indexer in the same way as previous
+We use the indexer in the same way as previous ones:
-ones:

 .. xapianrunexample:: index_ranges2
     :args: data/states.csv statesdb